dingogap/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 2. Delete an Entry
   * click on the the Time Block to be cleared
   * delete the information
-  * click on teh floppy disk icon to update the entry
+  * click on the floppy disk icon to update the entry

   ## Changelog
   The development is history is summaries in the [Changelog](./CHANGELOG.md)